 Tax Collection.
 Pakistan has very low tax revenues, which constrains its ability to meet the spending needs arising from the social security system, security challenges and infrastructure required for development of economic growth.
-The Government has implemented measures to broaden the tax net and improve tax administration.
-Pakistani authorities are currently executing a plan to:
+To meet the 2016-17 fiscal target, the authorities have taken a number of revenue and expenditure measures as described below.